-Approaching the cliffs almost feels like you’re reaching the end of the world.
+Approaching the Cliffs almost feels like you’re reaching the end of the world.
 With its huge expanse of natural beauty in every direction, you’ll want to explore every corner of the Aquinnah Circle Cultural District.

-Stroll to the overlook and stop in the Heritage Exhibit kiosk to learn about the people, places and stories that embrace the spirit of the Aquinnah Wampanoag.
+Stroll to the overlook and stop in at the Heritage Exhibit kiosk to learn about the people, places and stories that embrace the spirit of the Aquinnah Wampanoag.
 While you’re there, peruse the Shoppes that carry handmade native jewelry, wampum, clothing, scrimshaw, pottery, home décor and more.
-The eateries offer New England favorites, farm & ocean-to-table fresh breakfasts, lunch and dinners and delicious organic ice cream.
+The eateries offer New England favorites, farm & ocean-to-table fresh breakfasts, lunches and dinners and delicious organic ice cream.

 Don’t miss the Aquinnah Cultural Center which strives to preserve, interpret, and document the Aquinnah Wampanoag self-defined history, culture and contributions.